Your source for forecasting tools, software, and books since 1993

 About the author

 Tim Vasquez began a meteorology career in 1984 writing the weather page for a Dallas newspaper.
 From 1989 to 1998 he was an Air Force meteorologist and worked at two television stations.
 He developed the Digital Atmosphere weather analysis software system in use worldwide.
-Residing in Austin, Texas, he is a software programmer, a consulting meteorologist, and a columnist for Weatherwise magazine.
+Residing in Texas, he is a software programmer, a consulting meteorologist, and a columnist for Weatherwise magazine.

 Contents